-All EEA nationals can still come to the UK and reside here in accordance with the Immigration (European Economic Area) Regulations 2016 but must be able to show a valid passport or identity card issued by an EEA state for entry clearance.
+All EEA nationals could come to the UK and reside in accordance with the Immigration (European Economic Area) Regulations 2016.

 Before Brexit an EU/EEA/Swiss national exercising treaty rights in the UK may want to get a Registration Certificate or document certifying that he/she is a qualified person and to confirm their right of residence under EC law.
 This was particularly useful when a non-EEA family member wanted to derive rights from the EU/EEA national.
 Formal permanent residency status can be applied for after 5 years of continually exercising treaty rights.
 If you have this or indefinite leave to remain you can apply for 'settled' status to remain in the UK under the EU Settlement Scheme or apply for British citizenship before 30th June 2021.

 If you are an EU, EEA or Swiss citizen, you and your family can apply to the EU Settlement Scheme to continue living in the UK after 30th June 2021.
 The deadline for applying was 30th June 2021.

 You can still apply if you or a family member were living in the UK by 31 December 2020 and one of the following applies: